glasnost/kremlin/README.rst

 * Python 2.7
 * virtualenv_ is strongly recommended
-* For production deployment, a decentw eb server supporting WSGI
+* For production deployment, a decent web server supporting WSGI

          -- or--